empowerai/fs-middlelayer-api/docs/ci-cd.md

     2. `npm run lint`
     3. `istanbul cover ./node_modules/mocha/bin/_mocha --report lcovonly -- -R spec --recursive`
     4. `codecov`
-3. A successful build on a PR merge triggers a branch-dependent deployment to cloud.gov or Heroku.
+3. A successful build on a PR merge triggers a branch-dependent deployment to cloud.gov.
 An `api_key` in `.travis.yml` directs the deployment to `fs-epermit-dev`.